-Like everyone with half a brain as of late, I’ve been somewhat taken with a few new ‘intellectuals’ making their fame off the controversy of the Trump presidency and nothing more *Nothing *Nothing *Nothing : Sam Harris, Dave Rubin, Ben Shapiro, Ayaan Hirsi Ali, Joe Rogan, Adam Carolla, Maynard; pretty much all the dumbest people you could possibly waste your attention on.
-As I’m sure nobody in this crowd would know, indeed there is another potentially in this category #ShoutOutToYoda #ShoutOutToGeorgeLucas : Jedi Dr. Jordan Peterson, also very clearly working in secret for the emperor.
+Like many as of late, I’ve been somewhat taken with a few new ‘intellectuals’ making their fame off the controversy of the Trump presidency and nothing more *Nothing *Nothing *Nothing : Sam Harris, Dave Rubin, Ben Shapiro, Ayaan Hirsi Ali, Joe Rogan, Adam Carolla, Maynard; pretty much all the dumbest people you could possibly waste your attention on.
+As I’m sure nobody in this crowd would know, indeed there is another potentially in this category: Jedi Dr. Jordan Peterson, also clearly working in secret for the emperor.

-I’ve had a few conversations about Peterson, with a few different kinds of people, on a multitude of different aspects of his thought (on my own? #TalkingDoesHelpThinking(Bitch) ).
-Dr. Peterson has become famous, particularly in the past several months, for taking a stance against potential Canadian laws allegedly forcing people to adhere to certain belief structures and modes of thought with punishments of fines or even jail time.
-I sympathize with the need to better understand situations different than your own, and especially when those situations are mired with historic misunderstanding or in some cases hate, discrimination and damnation, but I find that laws in themselves cannot directly affect human thought and/or emotion, as those are strictly personal/Individual processes: they exist, originate and evolve in Individuals, and Society can only react to them, and potentially influence their relevance, dexterity, or, though this only indirectly, the processes themselves.
+I’ve had a few conversations with peeps by now about Peterson.
+Dr. Peterson has become famous, particularly in the past several months, for taking a stance against potential Canadian laws forcing people to adhere to certain belief structures and modes of thought with punishments of fines or even jail time (and by belief structures and modes of thought, I mean words).
+I sympathize with the need to better understand situations different than your own, and especially when those situations are mired with historic misunderstanding or in some cases hate, discrimination and damnation, but I find that laws in themselves cannot directly affect human thought and/or emotion, as those are personal/Individual processes: they exist, originate and evolve in Individuals, and Society can only react to them, and potentially influence their relevance, dexterity, or, however this only indirectly, the processes themselves.

-Peterson has been called a Nazi, a fascist and every horrible ting under the sun by what is indeed the more ‘understanding’ side of the political sphere, but what one may miss by telling a ‘Jedi’ (Peterson in this case) what it means to be a Jedi without being a Jedi or even legitimately training to be one, is that Peterson has a long history of interesting psychological, philosophical and politically theoretical thought.
-To write off his knowledge of Nietzsche, Jung and the way Marxism has affected the world over the past century is not only dumb, but misses the entire point of being a human being in the first place (to have new, positive experiences (thinking new, even dangerous thoughts, is a new experience)).
-To write off his damnation of postmodernism, and specifically the thought of the ‘French philosophers’ (Jacques Derrida, Jean Baudrillard, Jean-Franois Lyotard (‘tard’ like ‘re-tard’ (lib-tard?)???)) is no different than writing off someone like Stephen Hawking when it comes time to talk about astrophysics and black holes.
-You are entitled to your opinions, but it’s just plain stupid not hear someone out, someone who clearly knows more than you do.
+Peterson has been called a Nazi, a fascist and every horrible ting under the sun by what is indeed the more ‘understanding’ side of the political sphere.
+What one may miss by telling a ‘Jedi’ (Peterson in this case) what it means to be a Jedi without being a Jedi or even legitimately training to be one, is that Peterson has a long history of interesting psychological, philosophical and politically theoretical thought.
+To write off his knowledge of Nietzsche, Jung and the way Marxism has affected the world over the past century is not only dumb, but misses the entire point of being a human in the first place (to have new, positive experiences (thinking new, even dangerous thoughts, is a new experience)).
+To write off his damnation of postmodernism, and specifically the thought of the ‘French philosophers’ (Jacques Derrida, Jean Baudrillard, Jean-Franois Lyotard), is no different than writing off someone like Stephen Hawking when it comes time to talk about astrophysics and black holes.
+It’s not to say that he is absolutely correct, only apparently knowledgable.
+You are entitled to your opinions, but it’s just plain stupid not hear someone out, and especially someone who knows more than you do.

-While I’ve read a little bit on the subject of postmodernism, aside from my friend’s thesis (he did mention Derrida as his favorite philosopher when I saw him #WhatADickSMH ), I admittedly have yet to read any of the actual work of the philosophers themselves (Marx’s Capital is over a thousand pages long, Adam Smith’s The Wealth of Nations even longer, and I haven’t even started A Song of Ice and Fire yet (HBO’s Game of Thrones starts in July, bro, *ForTheRecord –fucking July!!!)).
+While I’ve read a bit on the subject of postmodernism, aside from my friend’s thesis (he did mention Derrida as his favorite philosopher when I saw him #WhatAnObviousRetard ), I admittedly have yet to read any of the actual work of most of these philosophers themselves (Marx’s Capital is over a thousand pages long, Adam Smith’s The Wealth of Nations even longer, and I haven’t even started A Song of Ice and Fire yet (HBO’s Game of Thrones starts in July, bro, *ForTheRecord –fucking July!!!)).

 Thanks a lot, postmodernists (you!)!!!